 Discretionary Trust Will

 A Discretionary Trust Will allows you to appoint trustees to manage inheritance on behalf of vulnerable loved ones who require assistance.
 The benefits of a Discretionary Trust Will guarantees that vulnerable people are given assistance in the management of their inheritance.
-Reduces the risk of state benefit entitlements being compromised by the receipt of inheritance.
-Potentially helps unmarried couples with Inheritance Tax planning.
+It reduces the risk of state benefit entitlements being compromised by the receipt of inheritance.
+It potentially helps unmarried couples with Inheritance Tax planning.

 Who Can Benefit from a Discretionary Trust Will?

 Anyone who wishes to leave inheritance to loved ones who lack the mental or physical capacity to look after their own affairs or loved ones who have a disability and run the risk of having their state benefit entitlements compromised by the receipt of inheritance.
-Examples of a vulnerable person maybe someone with learning disabilities, undergoing a divorce or struggling financially.
-This list is not exhorted by any means and will be discussed at the time we see you.
+Examples of a vulnerable person may be someone with learning disabilities, undergoing a divorce or struggling financially.
+This list is not exhaustive by any means and will be discussed at the time we see you.